senekor/rust-workshop/final_project/src/http.md

 ```

 The curl commands are a little verbose, but this is not the primary intended use case.
-The point is that the sender and the receiver could be completely different devices and clients on the network!
+The point is that the sender and the recipient could be completely different devices and clients on the network!

 This guide assumes that you already created [the CLI component](cli.md).
 You can totally follow it if you haven't, but there will be fewer explanations of the basic steps.